How To Support Your Pet's Gut Microbiome During & After Antibiotics

-Tip 1: Yeast-based Probiotic S boulardii
+Tip 1: Give Your Pet The Probiotic S. boulardii

-Tip 2: Support a Healthy Appetite
+Tip 2: Support A Healthy Appetite And Offer Nourishing Food

-In many pets, antibiotics can cause lethargy, nausea and/or a loss of appetite, which may make your pet less interested in eating their food.
-But it is crucial that your pet continues to eat, because their body needs the energy to continue fighting infection and repairing damaged cells.
+Antibiotics can cause lethargy, nausea and/or a loss of appetite, which may make your pet less interested in eating their food.
+It is crucial that your pet continues to eat, because their body needs the energy to continue fending off an infection and repairing damaged cells.